 How do I insure that the instructors in my department receive correct security access for grading?

 Individuals reported to the Scheduling Office as primary instructors will have security access for grading following completion of the FERPA Review.
-Primary instructors can then delegate grading access to others, including secondary instructors, TA's, Administrative Assistants, etc. by selecting the menu item, "Instructor Security Administration" located under the "grading" menu on the Campus Information Services.
+Primary instructors can then delegate grading access to others, including secondary instructors, TA's, Administrative Assistants, etc. by selecting the menu item, "Grant Security to Other Employees" located under the "grading" menu on the Campus Information Services.

 What do the CLEAR and RESET buttons do?